Principles of Programming in Econometrics

 Topics covered within the course are

-Setup 2022
+Setup 2023

-In 2022, the course will be limited to four afternoons, from Tuesday August 23-Friday August 26 (13-16.30/17.00h) at the Moscow room at the Tinbergen Institute Amsterdam.
-The room does not contain desktops, hence bring your own laptop.
+In 2023, the course will be limited to four afternoons, from Tuesday August 29-Friday September 1 (13-16.30/17.00h) at the IN-2B42 2B56 room at the Initium building of the Vrije Universiteit Amsterdam at the

 These afternoons, both the teacher and several teaching assistants will help you move through the material.
 However, the material needs time for practice, hence you will not escape starting on time, several weeks earlier, such that you can use the supervision more intensely.